AbirlalBera/CYBER_SECURITY/RANGER/Linux Privilege Escalation.md

 - `find / -amin -60`: find files accesses within the last hour (60 minutes)
 - `find / -size 50M`: find files with a 50 MB size

+- `-type f 2>/dev/null :` Used to redirect errors to “/dev/null” and have a cleaner output (below).